sabifo4/Morphometrics_practical/README.md

 * Prepare the environment
 * Load and prepare the data set *"Triturus_and_Calotriton_lmk_reduced.csv"*
 * Perform the PA with the R function `geomorph::gpagen`
-* Plot the superimposition of landmark points before and after the PA.
+* Plot the superimposition of landmark points before and after the PA

 A detailed explanation of the usage of PA with morphological data can be found at [my website](https://sabifo4.github.io/blog/Morphometrics_and_Procrustes_alignment).